On the long time behaviour of a system of several rigid bodies immersed in a viscous fluid: Weak solutions to the fluid structure interaction problem revisited

 such that their initial positions satisfy

 To this end, we follow step by step the construction presented in \cite{EF65} and show how to accommodate the strong form of the energy inequality \eqref{m13}.

-The strategy of \cite{EF65} consists of several steps: \begin{enumerate} \item For smooth and initially well separated bodies and a smooth spatial domain $\Omega$ construct a weak solution up the the time of the first contact, meaning either the contact of two or more rigid bodies or a contact of a rigid body with $\partial \Omega$, see Proposition 2.3 and Corollary 2.4 in \cite{EF65}.
+The strategy of \cite{EF65} consists of several steps: \begin{enumerate} \item For smooth and initially well separated bodies and a smooth spatial domain $\Omega$ construct a weak solution up to the time of the first contact, meaning either the contact of two or more rigid bodies or a contact of a rigid body with $\partial \Omega$, see Proposition 2.3 and Corollary 2.4 in \cite{EF65}.

-\item Extend the result to arbitrary compact bodies as in \eqref{rr1} and $\Omega$ a general bounded open set, see Proposition 3.1 in \cite{EF65}.
+\item Extend the result to arbitrary compact bodies as in \eqref{rr1} and $\Omega$ a general bounded open set, see \cite[Proposition 3.1]{EF65}.
 This is done by means of an approximation procedure using the result of Step 1.
 The solution exist up to the time of the first contact.

 \item Continue the solution after the time of the first contact considering the colliding rigid objects as a single body and repeating the arguments of Step 2.
 As there is a finite number of possible collision times, the process gives rise to a global in time weak solution.
+This has been explored in \cite[Section 4]{EF65}.

 \end{enumerate}

 It is worth noting that at each step of the above procedure, one has to perform the limit in the convective term

 in a weak sense.
 In particular, one obtains the convergence of the weak time derivative of the kinetic energy